pozemka/cheatsh-qtcreator/README.md

 * `"%LOCALAPPDATA%\QtProject\qtcreator\plugins"` on Windows Vista and later (For example `c:\Users\Username\AppData\Local\QtProject\QtCreator\plugins`)
 * `"~/.local/share/data/QtProject/qtcreator/plugins"` or `"$XDG_DATA_HOME/data/QtProject/qtcreator/plugins"` on Linux

-Please note that plugin must be put into subdirectory according to Qt Creator version (For example `…/QtProject/qtcreator/plugins/4.8.2`)
+Please note that for Qt Creator **prior 4.9.0** plugin must be put into subdirectory with exact match to Qt Creator version (For example `…/QtProject/qtcreator/plugins/4.8.2`).
+For **4.9.0 and later** you can put plugin into subdirectory with lowest patch version (e.g. 4.9.0 instead of 4.9.2).

 ## Compilation
 See [INSTALL](INSTALL.md) for more info about compilation from sources.